vctrsmelo/Lampino/README.md

 - Go to Project > Run

 The app should be installed in your iPhone and automatically connect with the Arduino.
 The app should show the three connected leds.

-## Iphone App - Coming soon
-Download the iPhone app - Yet to be released - and open it.
-The app should automatically connect with the Arduino and it should show the three connected leds.

 # Commands
 ## Format